 About the CAFÉ

 Huddle makes equity payments easy through its own agreement called the CAFÈ (Creator Agreement for Future Equity.)
-The CAFÉ is an adaptation of the FAST Agreement (Founder/Advisor Standard Template) created by Founder’s Institute.
+The CAFÉ is an adaptation of the FAST Agreement (Founder/Advisor Standard Template) created by the Founder’s Institute.

 <aside> 📈 Download the CAFÉ from Google Drive